 The patient smiled, but unfortunately, that did not last long.
 Due to patient confidentiality, I cannot reveal what her medical condition was or what happened.
 All I can say is that being in the patient's room was an emotional experience.
 Seeing her so sad and sick brought me back to the time when I was in the hospital.
 The smells, the lights, the monitors.
-It all reminded me of when I was nine-years-old.
+It all reminded me of when I was diagnosed.
 As I stood in that room, I felt like I was suffocating.
 I could just picture myself back in that hospital bed, feeling just as sick as this patient.
-I could feel bile rise in the back of my throat.
+Bile rose in the back of my throat.
 To focus my attention elsewhere, I tried to listen to what Erin was teaching me and kept my head down towards my notebook.